 The company operates through six business segments (described below).
 United Technologies is headquartered in Hartford, Connecticut.

 The sale of Clipper was completed in the third quarter of 2012 and the sale of the legacy Hamilton Sundstrand industrial businesses was completed in the fourth quarter of 2012.
 On July 23, 2012, UTC announced an agreement to sell Pratt & Whitney Rocketdyne to GenCorp Inc. for $550 million.
 On June 14, 2013, UTC completed the sale of substantially all operations of Rocketdyne to GenCorp for $411 million.
 On December 12, 2012 UTC announced an agreement to sell Pratt & Whitney Power Systems to Mitsubishi Heavy Industries (MHI) On May 17, 2013, UTC completed the sale MHI for $432 million, excluding contingent consideration valued at approximately $200 million, and entered into a long-term engineering and manufacturing agreement with MHI.

-The following table highlights United Technologies' sales from 2010 to 2012 by segment:
+The following table highlights United Technologies' sales from 2012 to 2014 by segment:

 Each of the above segments group similar operating companies.
 The management organization of each segment has general operating autonomy over a range of products and services.

 Pratt & Whitney is among the world's leading suppliers of aircraft engines for the commercial, military, business jet and general aviation markets.